LuziaKn/robot_mpcs/ros2_bridge/README.md

 Navigate to root directory of `robot_mpcs`.
 Every command assumes you are in the root directory of `robot_mpcs`.

+Currently forcespro does not support Python 3.10.
+Thus, we run the solver inside a ROS2 service building on [forces_pro_server](https://github.com/oscardegroot/forces_pro_server).
-Clone the boxer simulation environment using the provided submodules.
+Clone the forces_pro_server and boxer simulation environment using the provided submodules.

 ```bash
 git submodule update --init --recursive